chris01b/GPT-4o-oIP/README.md

 There are many things to consider when configuring Asterisk and its components.
 We discuss some fundamentals here and in the separate documentation for the [add-ons](#add-ons).

+The only necessary setting you must configure to get the project running is `external_signaling_address` and `external_media_address` in `pjsip_transport.conf` which should be set to the host machine's local IP address.

 ## Tags

 The MAJOR.MINOR.PATCH [SemVer](https://semver.org/)